Scholarship and Fee Waivers

 Listed below are examples of scholarships and fee waivers that have been received by students attending LSU Health Shreveport in the past.
 Students receiving funding from outside sources and private donors should submit the award information to the Student Financial Aid Office at least 3-4 weeks prior to registration or as soon as the notice of the award is received by the student.

 Louisiana Vocational Rehabilitation – Vocational rehabilitation services are delivered on the basis of an Individualized Plan for Employment (IPE) that must be developed by both the professional Rehabilitation Counselor and the client.
 This IPE combines the Counselor’s professional expertise with the needs and choices of the client.
 It is developed after a thorough assessment and evaluation of the individual’s rehabilitation potential.
-The IPE must be submitted to the Student Financial Aid Office before an award for loans or campus based aid will be made.
-For more information, visit http://www.laworks.net/WorkforceDev/LRS/LRS_Rehabilitation.asp.
+The IPE must be submitted to the Student Financial Aid Office before loans or campus based aid will be offered.
+For more information, visit: http://www.laworks.net/WorkforceDev/LRS/LRS_Rehabilitation.asp.